-For essays, students should organize their ideas around a thesis about the novella.
-This statement or thesis should be focused, with clear reasons supporting its conclusion.
-The thesis and supporting reasons should be backed by references to the text.
+Students should organize their essays around a stated thesis, argument, or idea about the novel.
+This statement should be focused, with clear reasons supporting its conclusion.
+The thesis and supporting reasons should rely on references to the text.

 1. Tante Lou, Miss Emma, and Vivian are used to taking care of themselves and others.
 Explain the role of women in the novel.
 What was their function in this society?
 Was their contribution and sacrifice recognized?

 2. Education is very important in this novel, both its attainment and the lack of it.
 Tante Lou continually refers to Grant as “the teacher.”
 The other men call him “Professor.”
 Yet Grant hates teaching, echoing the feelings of his own teacher, Matthew Antoine.
 Contrast the opinions of education presented in this novel.
 Why do some seek it and others consider it a burden?
 What role does it play in the characters’ lives and the life of the community?